 The East Carolina Heart Institute consists of an outpatient, research and educational building on the west campus and an inpatient bed tower at Vidant Medical Center.

 The School of Dental Medicine graduated its first class of 50 dentists in May 2015 with a curriculum focused on educating dentists to provide general care to North Carolinians.
-Community Service Learning Centers are now open to train students and see patients in seven underserved communities across the state and in Ross Hall on ECU's west campus.
+Community Service Learning Centers are now open to train students and see patients in eight underserved communities across the state and in Ross Hall on ECU's west campus.

 Dr. Phyllis N. Horns